hunchongtan/revine/README.md

 - Mock video plays immediately (no API delay)
 - Real video generation takes 3-5 minutes (Fal.ai processing)

+### Testing Video Sharing
+1. Generate a video
+2. Click "Share This Vine" to test sharing
+3. Toggle visibility between Private and Public
+4. Visit the shareable URL in a new tab
+5. Test as guest (logged out) to verify access controls

 ## 🚧 Roadmap

 ### Current State